- Project Assistant, MSc, MA

 , led by Stefan Woltran.

-- BA in Theoretical Philosophy (2010) from the University of Bucharest
+- BA in Theoretical Philosophy (2007-2010), University of Bucharest

 - Martin Diller, Adrian Haret, Thomas Linsbichler, Stefan Rümmele, Stefan Woltran: An extension-based approach to belief revision in abstract argumentation.
 Int.
 J. Approx. Reasoning 93: 395-423 (2018)